 Viral or Bacterial Diseases

 Some houseplants develop viral or bacterial diseases.
-Those affected by a virus are not as common unless left outdoors; however, they may appear stunted in growth with crinkled leaves and mottled color.
+Those affected by a virus are not as common unless left outdoors, although, they may appear stunted in growth with crinkled leaves and mottled color.
 More often than not, viral infections are caused by insects, such as aphids and nematodes.

 Houseplants affected by bacterial dropsy or edema exhibit water-soaked spots with cork-like swellings along the leaf surface and stem.
-Houseplants may not fully recover; however, repotting can help improve their chances, as well as drainage and ventilation.
+Houseplants may not fully recover, but, repotting can help improve their chances, as well as drainage and ventilation.
 Otherwise, they should be removed and destroyed.